-Carpenter Harris had found herself in another routine.
-But unlike her two jobs or her graduate school degree, this routine was solely for her.
-A routine where she knew exactly what she’d see through every step of the way.
-That routine came to a swift halt when she noticed an odd shape on the trail’s embankment.
-She had decided to go investigate.
+Carpenter’s routine came to a swift halt when she noticed an odd shape on the trail’s embankment.
+Her eyes had grown accustomed to the darkness but the forest trail looked different than before.
+The odd shape transfixed her.
+Although it was lodged precariously on the edge of the embankment, she decided to go investigate.
 Slowly and steadily, Carpenter bound over to the shape.
-The steep incline was much more difficult to navigate than she initially realized.
+The steep incline was difficult to navigate, yet she persevered.
 She used her hands to keep herself steady, grabbing onto exposed roots and dry branches for further stabilization.
 Finally, after what seemed like an eternity, Carpenter arrived at the odd shape.